pbv/codex/doc/USER-GUIDE.md

 The following fields are specific to programming languages.

-### Python fields
+### Python-specific fields

 `doctest`

-:      Specifies the file path for a doctest script for submission testing;
+:      Specifies the file path for a *doctest* script for testing Python submissions;
 if omitted, this defaults to the file name for exercise page with extension replaced by `.tst`, e.g. the doctest for `foo/bar.md` would be `foo/bar.tst`.

-### Haskell and C fields
+### Haskell- and C-specific fields

 `quickcheck`

-:     Specifies the file name for QuickCheck properties for submission testing.
+:     Specifies the file name for a Haskell file containing QuickCheck script for submission Haskell or C testing.

 `maxSuccess`